DOI-ONRR/doi-extractives-data/src/markdown/how-it-works/onshore-renewables.md

     <div class="container-right-8">
       <div class="revenues_subpage-involved_participate">
         <div class="container-half container-half-space">
-          <p><strong>Join a Resource Advisory Council.</strong> BLM formed <glossary-term term.key="resource advisory council (rac)">Resource Advisory Councils</glossary-term> (RACs) in the western U.S. to provide advice on managing public lands and resources.
+          <p><strong>Join a Resource Advisory Council.</strong> BLM formed <glossary-term termKey="resource advisory council (rac)">Resource Advisory Councils</glossary-term> (RACs) in the western U.S. to provide advice on managing public lands and resources.
 Each council consists of 12 to 15 members with diverse interests in local communities, such as ranchers, environmental groups, tribes, state and local government officials, academics, and other public land users. <a href="https://www.blm.gov/get-involved/resource-advisory-council/near-you">Join your local Resource Advisory Council</a>.</p>
           <p><strong>Volunteer.</strong> <a href="http://volunteer.gov/index.cfm">Find opportunities in your area</a> or <a href="https://www.blm.gov/get-involved/partnerships">create a BLM partnership</a>.</p>
         </div>
         <div class="container-half revenues_subpage-involved_video">